akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 If however certain checks really need to be disabled because of misconfigured (or legacy) servers that your application has to speak to, instead of disabling the checks globally (i.e. in `application.conf`) we suggest configuring the loose settings for *specific connections* that are known to need them disabled (and trusted for some other reason).
-The pattern of doing so is documented in the folowing sub-sections.
+The pattern of doing so is documented in the following sub-sections.

 ### Hostname verification